cechrist/cardoon/doc/usage.rst

 ------------

-In addition to a Python interpreter (version 2.6 or possibly 2.7), the following free libraries are required to run celery.
+In addition to a Python interpreter (version 2.6 or possibly 2.7), the following free libraries are required to run cardoon.
 All, except pycppad can be installed directly from Debian/Ubuntu packages.
 To install pycppad, just follow the instructions on its website.